diferviec/transport-data-analysis/README.md

 No personal data, real card numbers, or operational identifiers are included.

+---

 ## Technical Requirements
 - Python 3.9+
 - Jupyter Notebook

-Required libraries:
+### Required libraries
 - pandas
 - numpy
 - openpyxl

-## How to Run

-- Clone the repository
-- Launch Jupyter Notebook
-- Execute the notebooks in order:
-01_validation_cleaning.ipynb
-   02_trip_reconstruction.ipynb

-All output files will be automatically generated in the `outputs/` directory.
+---

 ## Scope and Limitations

-- This is not a production system
+- This is **not** a production system
 - No live data ingestion or system connections are included
 - No credentials, endpoints, or automation scripts are present
-- Trip logic is analytical and can be adapted to other transport systems
+- Trip reconstruction logic is analytical and adaptable to other transport systems

+---

 ## Use Cases
 - Passenger flow and mobility analysis
-- Station and time-based demand studies
+- Station- and time-based demand studies
-- Foundations for fraud detection modeling
+- Foundations for fraud and anomaly detection modeling
 - Public transport ETL pipeline examples
 - Data analytics portfolio demonstration

+---

 ## Author

-Diego Everaldo Fernández Villamar
+**Diego Everaldo Fernández Villamar**
 Data Analyst | Transport Systems & Fare Collection
 Guayaquil, Ecuador

+---

 ## License
 This project is published for educational and demonstration purposes only.
 The data provided does not represent real operational information.